Virginia escapes at Miami, hanging on to win 30-28 | Federal News Network

 Miami freshman kicker Andy Borregales missed a 33-yard field goal try as time expired, the ball bouncing off the left upright.
-The Hurricanes drove 75 yards in 14 plays on their final drive, almost stealing a game that they never led and trailed 27-14 in the third quarter.
+The Hurricanes drove 75 yards in 14 plays on their final drive, almost stealing a game they never led and in which they trailed 27-14 in the third quarter.

+“Got to put him in a better situation.
+Offense has got to score,” said Miami running back Cam’Ron Harris, who rushed for 111 yards and a pair of touchdowns.
+“We shouldn’t have put him in that situation.”

 Armstrong — who came into the game leading the nation in passing yards per game, averaging 426 per contest — completed 25 of 44 passes for the Cavaliers (3-2, 1-2 Atlantic Coast Conference).
-Wayne Taulapapa and Mike Hollins had rushing touchdowns for Virginia.
+Wayne Taulapapa and Mike Hollins had rushing touchdowns for Virginia and Miami native Mendy Alonso came up with a sack for a safety for the Cavaliers in the first quarter, two points that loomed very large at the end.

 Virginia nearly wasted a two-touchdown second half lead, which was built off a gift.